pulilab/django-simple-feedback/README.md

-pip install puli-woof
-add 'woof' to INSTALLED_APPS
+$ pip install django-simple-feedback add 'simple-feedback' to INSTALLED_APPS include 'simple-feedback.urls' into urlpatterns

+Test standalone app:
+$ export DATABASE_URL='your_db'  # you can skip this, defaults to 'localhost' (use postgres.app for simplicity)
+$ pip install -r requirements.txt
-include 'woof.urls' into urlpatterns python runtests.py
+$ python runtests.py